-Rigid gas permeable (RGP) contact lenses are a type of lens made with stiff silicone polymers that still allow oxygen to pass through to the cornea, giving them their name.
-Although less common now following the introduction of soft lenses to the market, RGPs are still very useful for a range of normal and unusual eye conditions.
+Rigid gas permeable (RGP) contact lenses are made with stiff silicone polymers that allow oxygen to pass through to the cornea, giving them their name.
+If you would like to know if you are a candidate for rigid lenses, make an appointment with one of our practitioners.

-Conditions such as myopia, astigmatism, aphakia, keratoconus, and irregular corneas benefit from RGP lenses.
-This is because they hold their shape and provide an even front optical surface for the eye.
-RGPs are more durable and last longer (often at least a year) than soft contact lenses.
-They come in a variety of types to treat individual eye conditions.
-At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens for your eye.
+Conditions such as myopia, astigmatism, aphakia, keratoconus, and irregular corneas benefit from RGP lenses.1,2 This is because they hold their shape and provide an even front optical surface for the eye, unlike soft contact lenses.
+RGP lens wearers experience clear, high-quality vision with a higher safety profile than any other contact lens.3 RGPs are more durable and last longer than soft contact lenses, often being worn for over a year before they require replacement.

-The main drawback to rigid lenses is that they may take a little longer to adapt to using as they are generally a little less comfortable than wearing a soft contact lens.
+Rigid lenses may take a little longer to adapt to before they are as comfortable as soft contact lenses.
 For advice on rigid contact lenses and solutions, please consult our team.
-For insertion, removal, cleaning and maintenance regimes, see our page on Care of Gas Permeable Contact Lenses.

-Certain types of rigid lenses allow you to sleep in them at night, changing the shape of the cornea and eliminating the need to wear spectacles or contact lenses during the day (see our Orthokeratology page).
+Certain types of rigid lenses can be worn overnight, changing the shape of the cornea while you sleep and eliminating the need to wear spectacles or contact lenses during the day (see our orthokeratology page).